Finitely annihilated groups: Abstract

 \section{Abstract}

-We say a group is \emph{finitely annihilated} if it is the set-theoretic union of all its proper normal finite index subgroups.
-We investigate this new property, and observe that it is independent of several other well known group properties.
-For finitely generated groups, we show that in many cases it is equivalent to having non-cyclic abelianisation, and at the same time construct an explicit infinite family of counterexamples to this.
-We show for finitely presented groups that this property is neither Markov nor co-Markov.
-In the context of our work we show that the weight of a non-perfect finite group, or a non-perfect finitely generated solvable group, is the same as the weight of its abelianisation.
-We generalise a theorem of Brodie-Chamberlain-Kappe on finite coverings of groups, and finish with some generalisations and variations of our new definition.
+In 1976 Wiegold asked if every finitely generated perfect group has weight $1$.
+We introduce a new property of groups, \emph{finitely annihilated}, and show this might be a possible approach to resolving Wiegold's problem.
+For finitely generated groups, we show that in several classes (finite, solvable, free), being finitely annihilated is equivalent to having non-cyclic abelianisation.
+However, we also construct an infinite family of (finitely presented) finitely annihilated groups with cyclic abelianisation.
+We apply our work to show that the weight of a non-perfect finite group, or a non-perfect finitely generated solvable group, is the same as the weight of its abelianisation.
+This recovers the known partial results on the Wiegold problem: a finite (or finitely generated solvable) perfect group has weight $1$.